sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 2. IT Solutions are assessed against the IT Solutions Risk Assessment Framework (to be created - see [Coherent set of actions](#coherent-set-of-actions) and read [Managing the Risks of Acquiring of Software](#managing-the-risks-of-acquiring-of-software)).
    - Adoption of existing IT Solutions and IT Products, internal or external, are favoured over purchasing or building them, in line with their specific risk profile and total cost of ownership.
 3. IT Product / IT Solution maintenance and support may be done in-house or outsourced to a third-party vendor
-   - Outsourced maintenance and support may be given to a third party different than the one providing the software licence.
+   - Outsourced maintenance and support may be provided by a third party different than the one providing the software licence.

 ### Finance